sampoz/monitor-hp-raid/README.md

 # monitor-hp-raid
-Script I use to monitor my server raid status
+Script I use to monitor my server raid status.
+Requires hpacucli and postfix(properly configured) to work